aeromechanic000/minecraft-ai-python/README.md

-# MineMCP
+# MineMCP 🤖

-A framework in Python to control MineCraft bots with various LLMs.
-Join the Discord server for communication!
+MineMCP is a Python framework for controlling Minecraft bots using various LLMs.
+It builds upon the excellent foundation laid by the <a href="https://github.com/kolbytn/mindcraft">MINDcraft</a> project, which offers an efficient system for enabling LLM agents to interact with Minecraft environments using MCP-style command-to-action mappings.
+Many ideas and design choices from MINDcraft have been incorporated into MineMCP.
+In essence, MineMCP can be seen as the Pythonic counterpart to MINDcraft (At lease, we hope so 😉).

+🦾 MineMCP is under development, more functions are added and optimized.
+If you have any question, welcome to join the our Discord server for more communications!

 <a href="https://discord.gg/zAxFt9cZs8"><img src="https://s2.loli.net/2025/04/08/BOwDWH3XiyTAZgb.png" alt="Official Discord Server" width="180" height="30"></a>

-# Quick Start
+# Quick Start 🚀
 0. You need Minecraft Java Edition 1.21.1 for running MineMCP.
 1. Clone the repo.
 ```